yvonnefroehlich/SplitLab-TemporalAlignment/README.md

-# A Short Note on SplitLab and the Alignment of Different Seismogram Components

-# Supplementary material

-# Test example
+# Relative Temporal Alignment of Seismic Traces in _SplitLab_

-This content can be used to check the shear wave splitting software _SplitLab_ (Wüstefeld et al., 2008) regarding a correct temporal alignment of the seismic traces (Z, N, E components) relative to each other.
+This material addresses an error source in the code of the shear wave splitting package _SplitLab_ (**_Wüstefeld et al., 2008_**) causing a wrong temporal alignment of the single traces (Z, N, E components) of one event _relative_ to each other.
+The resulting wrong particle motion diagrams and wrong waveforms in the ray coordinate system lead to wrong shear wave splitting measurements.

-If you use this content please acknowledge the relating publication:
-**_Fröhlich, Y., Grund, M. & Ritter, J. R. R._**, 20xx.
-A Short Note on SplitLab and the Alignment of Different Seismogram Components.
-Computers & Geosciences, volume xxx, pages xxx-xxx. doi: xxx.

-contact:
-Yvonne Fröhlich
+Here a test with seismologcial data for your personal _SplitLab_ version and a suggested correction of the _SplitLab_ function `getFileAndEQseconds.m` for the offical _SplitLab_ versions are provided.

-Karlsruhe Institute of Technology (KIT), Geophysical Institute, Hertzstr.
-16, 76187 Karlsruhe, Germany yvonne.froehlich@kit.edu
+contact: Yvonne Fröhlich Karlsruhe Institute of Technology (KIT), Geophysical Institute (GPI), yvonne.froehlich@kit.edu

 ## Content